• Skip to primary navigation

 Close up of grapes, cubed apple, and blackberries coated in a cinnamon dressing in a bowl.

-• Prepare your fruit salad as directed below, cubing your apples last.
-Once your apples are cubed, immediately assembly the salad.
+The dressing coats the fruits and prevents oxidation.
+Prepare the fruit salad as directed below, cubing your apples last.
+Once the apples are cubed, assemble the salad.
+Immediately toss fruits in the dressing until evenly coated.

-• Your fruit salad will keep, once dressed, in the refrigerator for 3 to 4 days.
+Your fruit salad will keep, once dressed, in the refrigerator for 3 to 4 days but is best served with in 1 day for a party.

 A bowl filled with fruit salad next a red and gold kitchen towel and cinnamon sticks.